 7.2 When we transfer your data outside of the European Economic Area, we do so on the basis of a variety of legal mechanisms, as described in “Trusted Partners”.

 8. HOW WE HANDLE YOUR INFORMATION

-8.1 All information you provide to us is stored on our secure servers or those of our trusted partner services.
-We implement appropriate technical and organisational measures to protect your personal data against unauthorised or unlawful processing, accidental loss, destruction or damage
+8.1 All information you provide to us is stored on our secure servers or those of our Trusted Partners.
+We implement appropriate technical and organisational measures to protect your personal data against unauthorised or unlawful processing, accidental loss, destruction or damage.

 - (c) information that you post on our public forums and your game reviews will be retained until you decide that it should be removed as well.
 We don’t want to interfere with your posts and expressions without your permission.